toitek/all_drip_collection_onlineShop/README.md

 # ALL THINGS DRIP COLLECTION
-An online shop where you can order ,window shop , and purchase shoes, and house hold accessories.
+An online shop where you can:
+    order & purchase shoes & house-hold accessories.
+All services are offered country wide.

 <img src = "post.jpeg">